tomasperezv/data-structures/README.md

   DoubleLinkedList
     Insertion
       ✓ Simple insertion
-      ✓ Can't insert an invalid a value
+      ✓ Can not insert an invalid a value
       ✓ Can insert multiples values

   HashTable